 - They’re less likely to work full-time.
-Our economic policies are not making it easier to find full time jobs.
 Male labor-force participation has fallen to record lows.

-Expert Robert Woodson of The Woodson Center (formerly known as Center for Neighborhood Enterprise) outlines four categories of poverty, which help in understanding how different types of poverty require different solutions.
-There is no “one-size-fits-all” solution for eradicating poverty for each of these groups.
+Robert Woodson of The Woodson Center, who has addressed poverty in toxic urban centers for 40 years, outlines four categories of poverty and how each requires different solutions.
+There is no “one-size-fits-all” solution for eradicating poverty.
 Woodson’s testimony on poverty before the U.S. House Committee on the Budget outlines the following categories:

 - Unexpected setback – loss of job, home, spouse or other supporting family members.
 “Due to circumstances beyond their control—such as job loss, their factory’s closure, or illness of a breadwinner—this group has fallen into poverty.
 Assistance to them serves as a bridge back to economic stability.
 They use government programs as originally intended: as an ‘ambulance service’ not as a transportation system.”